How One Couple Works Together to Conquer Chronic Back Pain

 Health to Jan: If "normal Jan" was at 100%, where are you now?
 Do you feel like you're at half-mast?

 Health: Bill, what helps Jan?

 Bill: Certainly a film project she worked on last spring was great for her on many levels.
 I think she's better a lot of times when we're away from thingseither on vacation or away for the weekendso that she doesn't have to be in the mix.
 I don't think there's really much else.

 Jan: You find yourself making choices.
 Everything is a catch-22.
 You want to do stuff and be active with your kids to distract yourself and then when you're active, you hurt yourself.
 When you're lying there watching TV because you can't do anything else, that's destructive too, because you're like "I can't do anything."

 What sacrifices would they make to end this pain?

 Health: Jan said that if someone could cure her, she would give them your house.
 Is there any limit to what you would sacrifice to help her?

 Bill: I would do whatever Jan's willing to do.
 I'd be on board.

 Bill: Our kids are still young.
-Our thought is that when Amy goes off to college, which is in 12 years, there will be some serious discussions about where we're going to go and deal with this.
+Our thought is that when Amy goes off to college, there will be some serious discussions about where we're going to go and deal with this.
 Having said that, if something completely dramatically gets even worse, absolutely we'll have discussions and thoughts about ways to manage this.
 Nothing is off the table.